ThreatLockerIvan/ZTW24/README.md

 >  **Tip:** Click one of links above to access its respective course content.

 ## Values
-Our Team at ThreatLocker makes it our absolute goal to educate and advocate for a cyber-safe world.
+Our Team at ThreatLocker makes it an absolute goal to educate and advocate for a cyber-safe world.
 We have dedicated countless hours to crafting our content to ensure a comprehensive and enriching learning experience.
 We hope you have an amazing learning experience at ZTW2024!